MG-RAST/matR/README.md

 INSTALLTION NOTE (October 2014)
 We are in the process of updating matR code - during this time, it is possible that some matR functionality may be temporarily unavaialable.
-Until the updates are complete., we recommend installing the last stable version of matR as follows:
+Until the updates are complete., we recommend installing the last stable version of matR as follows (NOTE: this installation procedure may take a few minutes to complete - if it does not complete, please contact us through the google group https://groups.google.com/forum/#!forum/matr-forum):

 To install the last stable release of matR, you can use the following commands: